coreos/coreos-assembler/docs/working.md

 like `overrides/src` which could be a directory of symlinks to local git repositories.

-## Using cosa run --ro-bind for even faster iteration
+## Using cosa run --bind-ro for even faster iteration

 If you're working on e.g. the kernel or Ignition (things that go into the initramfs), then you probably need a `cosa build` workflow (or `cosa buildinitramfs-fast`, see below).